citusdata/citus_docs/reference/sql_workarounds.rst

     * Works for subqueries returning any number of results
 * Cons
     * Must transmit full rows from the queries back to the master
-    * Requires extra storage space in the master database

 In this workaround the client runs the outer- and sub-query independently, saves their results, and joins them.